 treprostinil.
 Co-administration of the CYP2C8 enzyme inducer rifampin decreases exposure to oral

 treprostinil.
 It is unclear if the safety and efficacy of treprostinil by the inhalation route are altered by

-Please see the Full Prescribing Information, Patient Package Insert, and the Tyvaso Inhalation System Instructions for Use manual.
+Please see the Full Prescribing Information, Patient Product Information, and the TD-100 and TD-300 Tyvaso Inhalation System Instructions for Use manuals.